Ayat11/Allygator-shuttle/README.md

 ```sh
 yarn start allygator-shuttle.herokuapp.com:80
 ```

+## Simulation video
+- Visit this [link](https://youtu.be/Eqi7gFbgL4I) to view a screen capture for the simulation.

 ## Next Tasks
 - Working on making the vehicle movement more smooth.
 - Creating docker container.